pmarreck/ruby-snippets/README.md

 ruby-snippets
 =============

-Just some ideas or playing around in ruby that might one day be promoted to their own projects.
+Just some ideas or me playing around in ruby that might one day be promoted to their own projects.